-Cream Cheese Frosting – Less than 5 ingredients to make and comes together in just 10 minutes!
+This cream cheese frosting takes less than 5 ingredients to make and comes together in just 10 minutes!
 Perfectly smooth, fluffy and has a delicious, rich flavor.
 Great to use on cakes, bars, cookies, cupcakes and more!

 This homemade cream cheese frosting is one of my favorites!
 It’s seriously so easy to make and takes less than 5 ingredients!
 The consistency is perfectly smooth, fluffy and creamy, while the taste is rich and decadent.

-I love that this cream cheese frosting recipe is so easy to adapt to your own taste.
+I love that this recipe is so easy to adapt to your own taste.
 Just add more powdered sugar if you prefer a sweeter and thicker frosting, or add in your favorite flavorings like cocoa, lemon or orange.
 Plus it’s perfect for decorating!
 You can add in any color you desire.

 Have leftovers?
 Spread on top of a graham cracker or over a strawberry with a few graham cracker crumbs.
 SO yummy and one of my favorite childhood snacks.

-It doesn’t get easier than this cream cheese frosting recipe.
 It’s made with just 4 simple ingredients and comes together in minutes!
 Feel free to add in a couple of drops of food coloring or additional flavoring like cocoa, lemon juice or orange juice.

 - Cream cheese